On the impact of non-local gravity on compact stars

-and benefit from the existing solar system constraint on the first term, $\vert f_1\vert \lesssim 5.7 \times 10^{-6}$ \cite{Koivisto:2008dh}, focusing our attention in the next coefficient $f_2$.~\footnote{ A rough upper limit on $f_2$ can be obtained by requiring the consistency of the perturbative treatment.
-In particular, if the condition $\vert f_2 \,\phi^2\vert \leq \vert f_1\, \phi\vert$ is not satisfied, higher-order corrections will overpass the first order contribution, giving rise to inconsistencies with the above solar system tests.
-Taking into account the value of the compactness parameter in the solar system, $\phi \sim G M_\odot/L_\odot \simeq 2.12 \times 10^{-6}$, we get $f_2\lesssim 2.7$.} For the equation of state, we will consider two illustrative cases applicable to compact objects: i) a Chandrasekhar EoS describing white dwarfs and ii) a color-flavor locked EoS describing strange quark stars.
-For each of these scenarios, we will numerically integrate the structure equations from the center to the surface of the star, imposing boundary conditions for the fluid, the metric potentials and the scalar fields at its center, namely
+For the distortion function, we will assume the analytic expansion in Eq.~\eqref{fexp} and benefit from the existing solar system constraint on the first term, $\vert f_1\vert \lesssim 5.7 \times 10^{-6}$ \cite{Koivisto:2008dh} to focus our attention in the next coefficient $f_2$ while setting all coefficients $f_{i>2}$ to zero for the sake of simplicity.~\footnote{Note that the solar system constraint on $f_1$ was derived by assuming all higher corrections to be negligible as compared to the linear term \cite{Koivisto:2008dh}.
+For a compactness parameter $\phi<1$, this requirement translates into specific conditions for the Taylor coefficients in Eq.~\eqref{fexp}.
+A rough upper limit on the coefficient $f_2$ can be obtained by requiring the consistency of the perturbative treatment.
+In particular, if the condition $\vert f_2 \,\phi^2\vert \leq \vert f_1\, \phi\vert$ is not satisfied, higher-order corrections will overpass the first-order contribution, giving rise to inconsistencies with the above solar system tests.
+Taking into account the value of the compactness parameter in the solar system, $\phi \sim G M_\odot/L_\odot \simeq 2.12 \times 10^{-6}$, we get $f_2\lesssim 2.7$, as a first estimate.} For the equation-of-state, we will consider two illustrative cases applicable to compact objects: i) a Chandrasekhar EoS describing white dwarfs and ii) a color-flavor-locked EoS describing strange quark stars.
+For each of these scenarios, we will numerically integrate the structure equations from the center to the surface of the star, imposing boundary conditions for the fluid, the metric potentials, and the scalar fields at its center, namely

 and

 with the subindex $c$ denoting central values.
 This provides, among other observables, the mass function of the star,

 as a function of the radial coordinate $r$.
 Finally, we match the interior solution to a exterior vacuum solution described by the Schwarzschild geometry